robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0630/README.md

 ## Overview

 One Knob Sequencer in the style ot turning.

 Knob determines the the length of the sequence.
-If you change the size, it randomized things.
+If you change the size, it randomizes things.
 There is also a cv which is similar to the toggle in a random value.

 ## Pinout